ezrarieben/MODX_Package_Skeleton/README.md

 ```
 4. Execute the build.schema.php script through your browser
 ### Generating a transport package
+1. Create a new namespace
+    1. System Menu > Namespaces
+    2. Create a new namespace
+    3. Set the "namespace" field to your desired namespace
+    4. Set the "Core path" field to the absolute path of your package core (e.g. /var/www/html/dev/packages/MODX_SamplePackage/core/)
+    5. Set the "Assets path" field to the absolute path of your package assets (e.g. /var/www/html/dev/packages/MODX_SamplePackage/assets/)
-1. Go to your _build folder and copy the build.transport.config.sample.php file and name the copy build.transport.config.php
+2. Go to your _build folder and copy the build.transport.config.sample.php file and name the copy build.transport.config.php
 ```bash
 $ cd [path to _build]
 $ cp build.transport.config.sample.php build.transport.config.php